ethereum/remix-project/libs/remix-url-resolver/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/ethereum/remix-project/issues)

 `@remix-project/remix-url-resolver` is a tool to handle import from different sources and resolve the content.
-It is used in Remix IDE to handle imports from `Github`, `Swarm`, `IPFS` and other URLs.
+It is used in Remix IDE to handle imports from `GitHub`, `Swarm`, `IPFS` and other URLs.

 ### Installation